cordialsys/crosschain/docs/NORMALIZATION.md

 The first step is chain-specific, `crosschain` defines and uses a single canonical format for each address on each chain.
 The intent of this document is to specify this canonical format, for all chains supported by `crosschain`.

 The second step is generic, we replace whitespace with underscore (`_`) and all other invalid characters with dashes (`-`).
 Since this is not reversible, an address resource will have a field `address` containing the original (canonical) address, and a (token) asset resource will have a field `contract` containing the original (canonical) address.
+Note that this second step is not used in `crosschain` itself, although there is an implementation in the function `normalizeId` in [`normalize/id_test.go`](../normalize/id_test.go) for compatibility testing purposes.

 ## Specification